Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 **Q:** Will my settings persist from the main Cakey Bot or will I need to set them up again?
  **A:** Yes, The main bot and custom bot will share the same settings for a given server.
 No additional setup or copying is required.

-**Q:** Do I need to assign every server in the dashboard that I invite the custom bot to?
- **A:** No, only for servers that you wish the change the web dashboard settings on. the custom bot will function at a basic level in all servers it's invited to.

 **Q:** How do I change the profile picture, username or bio/about me?
  **A:** You can adjust these on the Discord Developer Dashboard where you created the custom bot originally.